 Not sure what version of Learn you're using?
 See How to Determine Your Version of Learn.

 Blackboard supports four primary browsers for Learn releases.
+Links to the vendor sites for the browsers are included in this topic.

 Run the browser checker to see whether Blackboard Learn supports your browser and operating system.